 At the core of the Athens Photo Festival, in addition to exhibitions, is an engaging and multi-layered program of onsite and online events and the year-round activities, including education and public programs, talent development initiatives, social practice, and community outreach.

 An opportunity for artists to meet with international experts to get feedback on their work as well as to create meaningful connections.

 Educational programs offer intensive learning experiences for current and future generations of artists and photography enthusiasts.

 Experimenting with the ways through which performance and photography can cross boundaries and create interesting hybrids.

-Under the motto “We Speak Photography”, Photo Voices was designed as a set of short and inspiring talks to share thought provoking images and words into a broad range of issues.
-Photo Voices 2013 was held on Sunday 3 November 2013 in Athens at the Benaki Museum (Auditorium).
+Under the motto “We Speak Photography”, the Artist Talks program is designed as a set of short talks to share thought provoking images and words.

 This one night event brings together multiple perspectives on the use of images –both moving and still– in contemporary culture.

 Athens Photo Marathon

 Over 1.500 contestants will participate in a “photography marathon”, to visually interpret four given topics inspired by urban life and its experience.